 If you know which forms and schedules you need to fill out (and how to complete them), you’re likely to complete your E-file.com return much more quickly than an identical return prepared on TurboTax and TaxAct, both of which are significantly more labor-intensive.

 You can pay your E-file.com tax prep fees with your anticipated tax refund if you’re eligible to receive one.
 This is a nice perk for those who might not want to (or otherwise cannot) pay upfront.

 E-file.com has above-average security, at least from the user’s perspective.
 The account and password requirements are stricter than many competitors’ – I actually wasn’t able to use my default tax prep software username to create an E-file.com account because it didn’t have enough characters, and I had to cycle through several attempts to create a random password.
 Also, E-file.com times out after approximately 10 minutes.

 1. No Free State Returns

 Budget-friendly branding aside, E-file.com doesn’t offer a 100% free filing option for customers who have to file state taxes, even if they qualify for the free federal deal.
 If you have a simple tax situation and live in a state without state income taxes, such as Nevada or Florida, you can use E-file.com for free.
-But the majority of E-file.com users must pay for their state return – at least $19.95.
+But the majority of E-file.com users must pay $19 to file state taxes.
 The silver lining: if you earned income in more than one state, you at least don’t have to pay for multiple state returns.